Black hole scalar sirens in the Milky Way: Black-hole scalar sirens in the Milky Way

 \subsubsection{Binary partners and accretion}

-Binary companions to superradiant BHs can act as gravitational perturbers, as has been studied when significant self-interactions are absent \cite{Baumann:2018vus,Tomaselli:2024faa,Baumann:2021fkf,Tomaselli:2024dbw,Tomaselli:2024bdd,Baumann:2022pkl}.
-A binary partner can lead to level mixing, imprint rich features such as GW emission, and potentially collapse or ionize the SR cloud.
-The interplay between a binary partner and a SR cloud with significant particle self-interaction has yet to be studied in detail, although some quantitative features, such as the criterion for total disruption of the cloud and the possibility of resonances, are likely robust.
+Binary companions to superradiant BHs can act as gravitational perturbers.
+This has been studied both without \cite{Baumann:2018vus,Baumann:2019ztm,Baumann:2021fkf,Baumann:2022pkl,Tomaselli:2024bdd,Tomaselli:2024dbw,Boskovic:2024fga,Boskovic:2025ixx,Tomaselli:2024faa,Zhang:2019eid} and with \cite{Takahashi:2024fyq} significant quartic self-interactions.
+A binary partner can lead to level mixing, imprint rich features on the GWs emitted during binary inspirals, and potentially collapse or ionize the SR cloud.

 The fraction of stars in binary systems in the Milky Way is estimated to be around 50\% or higher, with some predictions as high as 85\% for all systems (binary, triple, etc.), varying significantly by stellar mass \cite{Duchene:2013cba,chini2013stellar}.\footnote{Based on observations and modeling \cite{Duchene:2013cba}, for stars similar to our Sun (G-type), the binary frequency is about 44-50\%.
 The fraction increases significantly with mass: nearly all O-type and B-type stars (the most massive) are in binary or multiple systems ($\gtrsim$\,70\%).
-The fraction decreases for less massive stars, with only about 25\% of red dwarfs (M-type stars, which are the most common star type in the galaxy) having a companion.} However, the fraction of black holes in binary systems is much lower, estimated to be just a few percent of the total black hole population \cite{wiktorowicz2019populations,lamberts2018predicting}.
+The fraction decreases for less massive stars, with only about 25\% of red dwarfs (M-type stars, which are the most common star type in the galaxy) having a companion.} However, the fraction of black holes in binary systems is much lower, estimated to be just a few percent of the total black hole population \cite{wiktorowicz2019populations,lamberts2018predicting,Olejak:2019pln}.
+This is because the violent processes involved in stellar mass black hole formation, specifically core-collapse supernovae, tend to destroy or kick out any binary partner.